-This program consists of three components per two (2) year cycle:
+This program consists of four steps to be completed in a two-year continuing education cycle:

-- 1. Completing a Competency Assessment, which is a self-assessment questionnaire containing multiple questions for 14 competencies.
-In the Competency Assessment DC registrants are asked to reflect on their current workplace performance using a scale to rate performance perception.
-Upon completion of the Competency Assessment, DC registrants are provided with a report summarizing how they scored with each of the 14 competencies.
-The report will be used by DC registrants to develop goals in My Professional Plan.
-These reports are stored on the PSP landing page in the registrant portal. - 2.
-Obtaining forty (40) continuing education credit hours of which twenty-eight (28) must be structured credits (including six (6) hours of mandatory diagnostic imaging) and a maximum of twelve (12) unstructured credits. - 3.
-Submitting a completed My Professional Plan at the end of the CE cycle, that contains goals that were set at the start of the CE cycle and the evaluation of learning outcomes at the end of cycle.
+- 1. Complete Competency Assessment: Chiropractors complete a selfassessment questionnaire containing multiple questions covering 14 competencies.
+In the assessment, chiropractors reflect on their current workplace performance using a scale to rate performance perception.
+Upon completion, chiropractors are provided with a report summarizing their scores in each of the 14 competencies.
+These reports are available on the PSP landing page in the registrant portal. - 2.
+Develop Learning Goals: Based on the assessment report, chiropractors will develop learning goals in their My Professional Plan reflecting opportunities for professional development that meet learning needs and interests of practice. - Obtain Continuing Education Credits: To meet the goals, chiropractors will obtain forty (40) continuing education credit hours of which twenty-eight (28) must be structured credits (including six (6) hours of mandatory diagnostic imaging) and a maximum of twelve (12) unstructured credits. - 4.
+Submit My Professional Plan: At the end of the CE cycle, chiropractors will submit their professional plan, which includes goals that were set at the start of the CE cycle and evaluation of learning outcomes at the end of cycle.